XML RSS

 How to Make Compost at Home for a Greener Garden

 Scroll down for a guide to compost making methods.
-First, there's a brief introduction, exploring why making compost at home is such a good idea.
+First, here's a brief introduction which explores why making compost at home is such a good idea.

 Making your own compost is a great way to become more environmentally friendly in your lifestyle.
 If you care about green living, give it a try, even if you only do the easy version!

-There are loads of benefits for your garden and for wildlife.
+There are loads of benefits for your garden and for wildlife, too.

 You can slim your bin, too, which helps prevent landfill sites from gobbling up the countryside!